 Smaller dogs can use dog-carriers (pretty much padded, lined open-topped boxes) that are especially designed to be used with car seatbelts.
 For medium and large breeds a proper dog seat-belt is the safest option.

-Crates have the added benefit of giving your dog a safe and familiar place to sleep when you reach your destination, very useful if you're staying in a hotel.
+Taking along your dog's crate has the added benefit of giving your him a safe and familiar place to sleep when you reach your destination, this is especially useful if you're staying in a hotel.

 Your hotel will most likely have lots of information and don't be afraid to ask other people you see out and about with their dogs - locals will know the best spots and other vacationers may have already had a chance to get 'the lie of the land'.

 Traveling with your dog by air is obviously more complicated than taking him on a car trip.
 There's paperwork, scheduling, safety, health and other concerns that you'll need to get taken care of both in advance, and at the time of travel.